csci338/fall2023/pages/syllabus.md

 ### Promoting Gender Equity, Addressing Sexual Misconduct
 UNC Asheville is dedicated to cultivating and maintaining a safe, respectful, and inclusive environment, free from harassment and discrimination.
 We strive to ensure that all have equal access to the educational and employment opportunities the University provides.
 If you or someone you know has been affected by sexual misconduct, including sexual or gender-based harassment, sexual assault, dating or domestic violence, or stalking, please know that help and support are available.
 UNC Asheville strongly encourages all members of the community to take action, seek support, and report incidents of sexual harassment to the Title IX Office.
 You may contact the Title IX Office or Heather Lindkvist, the Title IX Coordinator, directly at 828.232.5658 or at titleix@unca.edu.
 Learn more by visiting [titleix.unca.edu](https://titleix.unca.edu).

-As a faculty member, I am a “responsible employee” and private resource.
-This means that if you share any information or discuss an incident with me regarding sexual or gender-based harassment, I must disclose this information to the Title IX Coordinator.
+As a faculty member, we are “responsible employees,” meaning that if you share any information or discuss an incident with us regarding sexual or gender-based harassment, we must disclose this information to the Title IX Coordinator.
 Our goal is to ensure you are aware of the range of options available to you and have access to the resources you may need.

 If you wish to speak with a confidential resource, contact University Health and Counseling Services at 828.251.6520.
 Off-campus confidential resources include Our Voice (24-Hour Hotline at 828.255.7576) and HelpMate (24-Hour Hotline at 828.254.0516).